Joker666/joker666.github.io/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-## MD Ahad Hasan - Software Engineer based in Canada
+## Hello 👋!
+I'm a Software Engineer based in Canada.

 I've been a writing software for almost 10 years now and wrote my first program in C# when I was 16 years old.
 It was a little console game.
 Thanks to my friend who inspired me.